-The BLUElink operational Ocean Model, Analysis and Prediction System (OceanMAPS) [Brassington et al., 2007] at the Australian Bureau of Meteorology (BOM) and the BLUElink ReANalysis (BRAN) [Oke et al., 2005] datasets provide the best estimate of the ocean state in the Australian region spanning from 1996 to present.
-Information provided by these systems is being used to estimate pre-storm TCHP fields and define the ocean state for the BOMs coupled limited area modeling and prediction system (CLAM) (Figure 7).
-CLAM is a BLUElink development that consists of the BOMs tropical cyclone limited-area prediction system TC-LAPS [Davidson and Weber, 2000], a regional ocean model version of the BLUElink ocean forecasting system and the ocean-atmosphere sea-ice-soil coupler OASIS3.1 [Valcke et al., 2003].
+The BLUElink operational Ocean Model, Analysis and Prediction System (OceanMAPS) [19] at the Australian Bureau of Meteorology (BOM) and the BLUElink ReANalysis (BRAN) [20] datasets provide the best estimate of the ocean state in the Australian region spanning from 1996 to present.
+Information provided by these systems is being used to estimate pre-storm TCHP fields and define the ocean state for the BOMs coupled limited area modeling and prediction system (CLAM) (Fig. 7).
+CLAM is a BLUElink development that consists of the BOMs tropical cyclone limited-area prediction system TC-LAPS [21], a regional ocean model version of the BLUElink ocean forecasting system and the ocean-atmosphere sea-ice-soil coupler OASIS3.1 [22].